BolisettySujith/J.A.R.V.I.S/index.md

 To run this project you should need a API key for reading news.
 Register for your API key by clicking the following
 - [NewsAPI](https://newsapi.org/) : used for fetching news

-The code for this project link is available [here](https://github.com/BolisettySujith/J.A.R.V.I.S) in GitHub.

 ### Installation
 - You need to first ```fork``` this repository and ```clone``` the repository to your local system